-To date, Adam’s compositions have won prizes, residencies and mentions around the world, including: IMEB (France); Metamophoses (Belgium); Destellos (Argentina); Contemporanea (Italy); SYNC (Russia); Musica Viva (Portugal); Musica Nova (Czech Republic); KEAR (USA).
-Further to this, Adam has worked in studios at the IMEB (France); Musiques et Recherches (Belgium); VICC (Sweden); EMS (Sweden); LCM (UK); CMMAS (Mexico); Holst House (UK), and he is currently scheduled to compose at Bowling Green (USA), University of Sydney (Australia), Mise En Place (USA), and ArteFacto Sonoro (Ecuador) in 2018.
+Adam’s musical compositions have won multiple prizes, residencies and mentions around the world, including: IMEB (France); Metamophoses (Belgium); Destellos (Argentina); Contemporanea (Italy); SYNC (Russia); Musica Viva (Portugal); Musica Nova (Czech Republic); KEAR (USA).
+Further to this, Adam has worked in studios at the IMEB (France); Musiques et Recherches (Belgium); VICC (Sweden); EMS (Sweden); LCM (UK); CMMAS (Mexico); Holst House (UK), Mise En Place (USA), and Bowling Green (USA).
+During the summer of 2018, Adam shall be resident composer at University of Sydney (Australia).

 Adam’s music has been performed in over 400 festivals and concerts around the world, including many of the most significant contemporary music events (Huddersfield Contemporary Music Festival; International Computer Music Conference; International Society for Contemporary Music; among many others).
 Beyond this, he has featured in wide range of popular music contexts, from performances at the Glastonbury Festival to appearances on the BBC, and has represented the United Kingdom at two major international events contemporary music festivals.
 Many of his pieces have been published, with works now available on 11 different labels (Elektramusic; Taukey; Sargasso; ICMA, among others).

 In 2016, Adam co-founded the British ElectroAcoustic Network (BEAN), alongside James Andean, with the intention of representing British electroacoustic music overseas.
 The network was subsequently affiliated with the International Confederation of Electroacoustic Music (CIME).
-Adam is currently a director of the Composer’s Desktop Project (CDP), and Editor-in-Chief of the International Journal of Arts, Humanities and Social Sciences.
-Adam is currently Senior Lecturer at The University of Sheffield, UK, where he directs the MA Composition and MA Sonic Arts.
-He supervises a range of PhD projects relating to electronic music.
+Adam is currently a director of the Composer’s Desktop Project (CDP), and was Editor-in-Chief of the International Journal of Arts, Humanities and Social Sciences between 2015 and 2018.
+Adam has lectured at various institutions, and is currently Senior Lecturer at The University of Sheffield, UK, where he directs the MA Composition, the MA Sonic Arts, and supervises a range of PhD students.